tetrabiodistributed/project-tetra/README.md

 This repository contains the content and source code for generating the Project Tetra site.
 For more information about Project Tetra, please visit https://helpfulengineering.github.io/project-tetra/docs/

-This Project is hosted at https://helpfulengineering.github.io/project-tetra (soon to be migrated to https://helpfulengineering.github.io/project-tetra)
+This Project is hosted at https://helpfulengineering.github.io/project-tetra

 ## Prerequisites